-You may be able to receive a COVID-19 vaccine sooner at a state vaccination location, local town clinic, or pharmacy.
+Patients can also receive a COVID-19 vaccine at a state vaccination location, local town clinic, or pharmacy.
 To learn more about these clinics and to find more information, visit the Mass.gov website or dial 2-1-1.

 Where can I get a COVID-19 vaccine?

 Mass General Brigham has dedicated vaccination clinics that are easily accessible for our Mass General Brigham patients.
 We are committed to ensuring that our patients who live in the communities hardest hit by the COVID-19 pandemic have access to the vaccines.

 All scheduling is being handled centrally at Mass General Brigham (781-960-1567).
 Please do not contact your doctor’s office about scheduling vaccine appointments.

 Using our online scheduling tool, eligible patients can see what clinics are available and choose the most convenient option for them.

 Vaccines are also available through city and town clinics, local pharmacies, and state vaccination sites for eligible patients, according to guidance from the Commonwealth of Massachusetts.
 Visit the Mass.gov website for locations or dial 2-1-1.

 I got my first dose at another hospital or a location outside of Mass General Brigham.
 Can I get my second dose with Mass General Brigham?

 No, we do not schedule second-dose appointments unless you have already received your first dose at a Mass General Brigham location.
 We strongly advise that patients book their second dose at the same location where they received their first dose.